alibabacloud-howto/import-bulk-images/tool/README.md

 terraform -version
 ```

-Before creating the application, you need to prepare account credentials of Alibaba cloud.
+Before creating the application, you need to prepare account credentials of Alibaba Cloud.

-0. Create an Alibaba cloud account
+1. Create an Alibaba Cloud account

-    You need an Alibaba cloud account.
+    You need an Alibaba Cloud account.
 If you don't have any account, please follow
     [this document to create one](https://www.alibabacloud.com/help/doc-detail/50482.htm).

-1. Create an access key
+2. Create an access key

-    You need an accessKeyId and an accessKeySecret to create your Alibaba cloud products by Terraform.
+    You need an accessKeyId and an accessKeySecret to create your Alibaba Cloud products by Terraform.
 Please follow
     [this document to obtain an access key id and secret](https://www.alibabacloud.com/help/faq-detail/63482.htm).

-2. Create a SSH key

-    You need a SSH key pair to access to your ECS instance by Terraform.
-Please follow
-    [this document to obtain an SSH key pair](https://www.alibabacloud.com/help/doc-detail/51793.htm).
-Please note the default target region of this sample is China(Qingdao).

 ## Usage